 The Endowment is expected to endure into perpetuity.
 Inflation is a key component in the performance objective.
 The long-term risk of not investing in growth-equity securities outweighs the short-term volatility risk.
 As a result, the majority of assets should be invested in equity or equity- like securities, referred to as Appreciation/Dividend Assets.
-Fixed income and fixed income-like securities and Diversifying Strategies, referred to as Income Assets, may act to lower the short-term volatility of the portfolio and/or provide income stability, especially during periods of weak or negative equity markets.
+Fixed income and fixed income-like securities and Diversifying Strategies, <a href="referred to as Income Assets, may act to lower the short-term volatility of the portfolio and/or provide income Assets, may act to lower the short-term volatility of the portfolio and/or provide income-stability, especially during periods of weak or negative equity markets.
+Other asset classes are included to provide diversification and incremental total return, and Diversifying Strategies, referred to as Income Assets, may act to lower the short-term volatility of the portfolio and/or provide income stability, especially during periods of weak or negative equity markets.
 Other asset classes are included to provide diversification and incremental total return, and fall into either the Appreciation/Dividend or Income categories.